 Automatic fine cases are not confidential.

-If the complaint is not returned to the complainant as indicated above, within five working days of receiving the complaint, the Commission will mail a copy of the complaint to the person named in the complaint.
-The respondent shall have 14 days after receipt of the complaint to file an initial response, and a determination of legal sufficiency of the complaint may not be made during that time period.
+If the complaint is not returned to the complainant as indicated above, within five working days of receiving the complaint, the Commission will mail a copy of the complaint to the person against whom the complaint is filed.
+The respondent shall have 14 days after receipt of the complaint to file a response, and a determination of legal sufficiency of the complaint may not be made during that time period.
 If the complaint is determined to be legally insufficient, the complainant and the respondent will be notified.
 The complainant will have 14 days to correct the stated ground of insufficiency using FEC Form 2, which can be found on the "Forms" tab of this web site.
 If the complainant does not respond or does not provide information that corrects the stated ground of insufficiency, the case will be closed.
 If the complaint is determined to be legally sufficient, the respondent shall be notified of such finding by letter.
 See Section 106.25(2), Florida Statutes, and Rule 2B-1.0025(2)-(5), Florida Administrative Code.

 The length of an investigation varies depending on the complexity of the complaint, the number of other cases assigned to the investigator, the cooperation of the person under investigation and other witnesses, and the meeting schedule of the Commission.
 In addition, the Commission's procedures allow the person under investigation time to respond to the complaint.
 The investigation of complaints alleging violations of Section 104.271(2) or 104.2715, Florida Statutes, is expedited pursuant to Rule 2B-1.0041, Florida Administrative Code.